katherinewangqw/Amazon_Transcribe_Sensitivity_Analysis/README.md

 ![transcribelogo](/images/transcribe.png)

-# Motivation & Aims of the Project
+# Motivation and Aims of the Project

 When comparing Apple Music and Spotify, Apple music took the lead in its live lyrics feature, which provides an on-screen, karaoke-style feature.
 It is not until March 2021 did Spotify finally released the new lyrics feature on its platform, partnered with Genius and Musicmatch.
 However, as the new lyrics feature is still in its testing phase, it has not covered all the songs on the platform.
 Indeed, Spotify has been receiving complaints from users that they cannot access the lyrics completely.
 So, unfortunately, users have to wait for the new real-time lyrics feature to catch up with the great amount of music available on the platform.
 Imagine a situation that you fall in love with a blue song in a foreign language and you are desperate to learn what it expresses, or, that you got ignited by a rap song but you can’t figure out what it’s rapping unless you have a real-time lyrics book on hand.
 In such situations, you would get mad staring at the blank lyrics page.
 That brings us the inspiration to generate lyrics on our own.
 Fortunately, with the help of Amazon Transcribe, we are able to achieve this goal.